 - tell you about your right to complain if you have problems with your energy service.

-As a consumer, you are responsible for ensuring that you:
+As a consumer you are responsible for ensuring that you:

 - provide open and convenient access to read and maintain your electricity and gas meters

-- provide notice of when you are moving house
+- provide notice when you move house

 - provide confirmation from a medical practitioner if someone in your residence requires life support equipment.